-100 Could be a requirement that the component needs to run in a transaction.
+179 service that need to be provided by a container as it runs the component.
+An example of such an intent 180 could be a requirement that the component needs to run in a transaction.

-- 181 If the configured instance of a binding is in conflict with the intents and policy sets selected for that - instance, the SCA runtime MUST raise an error.
+If the configured instance of a binding is in conflict with the intents and policy sets selected for that 181

+182 instance, the SCA runtime MUST raise an error.
 [POL30001].
-For example, a web service binding which requires the SOAP intent but which points to a WSDL binding that does not specify SOAP. - 184 For convenience and conciseness, it is often desirable to declare a single, higher-level intent to denote a - requirement that could be satisfied by one of a number of lower-level intents.
-For example, the - 186 confidentiality intent requires either message-level encryption or transport-level encryption. - 187 - 188 Both of these are abstract intents because the representation of the configuration necessary to realize - 189 these two kinds of encryption could vary from binding to binding, and each would also require additional 190 parameters for configuration. - An intent that can be completely satisfied by one of a choice of lower-level intents is referred to as a qualifiable intent.
+For example, a web service binding which

+- 183 requires the SOAP intent but which points to a WSDL binding that does not specify SOAP. - 184 For convenience and conciseness, it is often desirable to declare a single, higher-level intent to denote a - 185 requirement that could be satisfied by one of a number of lower-level intents.
+For example, the - 186 confidentiality intent requires either message-level encryption or transport-level encryption. - 187 - 188 Both of these are abstract intents because the representation of the configuration necessary to realize - these two kinds of encryption could vary from binding to binding, and each would also require additional 189 - 190 parameters for configuration.

+191 An intent that can be completely satisfied by one of a choice of lower-level intents is

+192 referred to as a qualifiable intent.
 In order to express such intents, the intent name can

-193 contain a qualifier: a "." followed by a xs:string name.
-An intent name that includes a name of the qualified intent includes the name of the qualifiable intent as a prefix, for
+193 contain a qualifier: a "." followed by a xs: string name.
+An intent name that includes a